 - medication review (If possible, contact the patient’s pharmacist for a medication reconciliation)

 At a minimum, examine:

 - BMI/abdominal circumference

 - heart sounds

-- neuromuscular limitations
+- neuromuscular limitations and mobility

 - cancer screening